corysmith1522/location-react-app/README.md

 ## Description

 This app takes the busiest airports in the US and provides details for each of them all in one place.
+The US has a bunch of busy airports, and sometimes their websites are not as nice to navigate, so this app will be a place to house easy-to-access information.
 No more having to wonder what restaurants are at the airport, or which airlines fly into a particular airport.
 A user can also enter their own airport's info under the "Add New Airport" page, which allows for user submission to the API.

 ## Wireframes